Can azithromycin treat folliculitis

 Folliculitis is a common skin condition that occurs when hair follicles become inflamed, usually due to bacterial or fungal infections.
 It can also be caused by friction from clothes or shaving, or by skin conditions like acne.
 Folliculitis can appear as small red bumps or white-headed pimples around hair follicles and can be itchy or painful.

-See also Azithromycin dose for typhoid
+See also Azithromycin rash hands

 Causes of folliculitis include: